 Plans

-Includes 5 TB pooled storage per user, custom business email with eDiscovery and retention, Gemini app, 500 participant video meetings with recording, attendance tracking, and noise cancellation, appointment booking pages, AI-powered video creation, email layouts and mail merge, enhanced security and management controls, and standard support.
+5 TB pooled storage per user.
+Secure custom business email with eDiscovery and retention.
+Advanced AI features including Gemini AI assistant in Gmail, Docs, Meet, and more, Gemini app, and AI research assistant (NotebookLM Plus).
+500 participant video meetings with recording, attendance tracking, and noise cancellation. eSignature with Docs and PDFs.
+Appointment booking pages.
+Collaborative video creator and editor.
+Email layouts and mail merge.
+Enhanced security and management controls.

 CustomEnterprise

-Includes 5 TB pooled storage per user with the ability to request more, custom business email with eDiscovery, retention, and S/MIME encryption, Gemini app, 1000 participant video meetings with recording, attendance tracking, noise cancellation, and in-domain live streaming, appointment booking pages, AI-powered video creation, email layouts and mail merge, advanced security, management, and compliance controls, and enhanced support.
+5 TB pooled storage per user with the ability to request more.
+Secure custom business email with eDiscovery and retention.
+Advanced AI features including Gemini AI assistant in Gmail, Docs, Meet, and more, Gemini app, and AI research assistant (NotebookLM Plus).
+1000 participant video meetings with recording, attendance tracking, noise cancellation, and in-domain live streaming. eSignature with Docs and PDFs.
+Appointment booking pages.
+Collaborative video creator and editor.
+Email layouts and mail merge.
+Advanced security, management, and compliance controls.

 We couldn't find a pricing page for Microsoft 365.